Yukine2133/landing-page/README.md

 # Problems that I've Encountered

 In the mobile design there goes a text, a man and then buttons, but i couldn't implement that.
-Also the footer section is odd on the medium and large screens.